MezerLab/mrGrad/README.md

 `mrGrad` is a MATLAB-based toolbox for analyzing spatial gradients within deep brain structures using MRI data.
 It provides tools to automatically compute principal anatomical axes within subcortical regions and quantify MRI-derived microstructural profiles along those axes.

-Originally developed to characterize the **striatal gradient organization** in aging and Parkinson’s disease (*Drori, Berman & Mezer, Science Advances 2022*), the framework is general and can be applied to **other subcortical structures**.
+The method was developed for the study:

+> **Mapping Microstructural Gradients of the Human Striatum in Normal Aging and Parkinson’s Disease**
+> *Drori, Berman, and Mezer — Science Advances, 2022*

+A related extension applying the same framework to the **midbrain** was later described in:

+> *Berman, Drori, and Mezer — NeuroImage, 2022*
+> (implemented in this toolbox as a dedicated example with region-specific scripts)

 ---